Specific Learning Difficulties (Dyslexia)(PGCert)Duration: 12 - 24 months (part-time)|Hope Park|Start month: January

 For additional information about country specific entry requirements visit the your country pages.

-Both modules will be delivered on a part time basis, through blended learning, including:
+Both modules will be delivered on a part-time basis, through fully online learning, including:

-£2,600 - Full Postgraduate Certificate in Specific Learning Difficulties (dyslexia), includes modules 1 and 2.
+Full Programme: Full Postgraduate Certificate in Specific Learning Difficulties (dyslexia), includes modules 1 and 2. £2,600.

 Payment Plans are available for payment in instalments.